Nike to End Hertha Berlin Deal, Castore to Take Over

 Castore to Make Hertha BSC Kits From 2025-26 Season

-Nike's decision, reportedly made three months ago, will leave Hertha without the annual €2-3 million it has been receiving from Nike after extending the contract for 12 years in 2013.
+Nike's decision was made in June 2024.
+Hertha received €2-3 million annually from Nike after extending the contract for 12 years in 2013.

 Nike's decision not to extend Hertha's deal fits with the brand's plan to save money by having fewer football sponsorships.
 Still, the Nike Germany deal starkly contrasts the brand's money-saving approach but has been a huge marketing stunt.